Adnan Hussain: Parliamentary career

 After Hussain won his seat, The Daily Telegraph reported on speeches he gave in 2014 where he used violent language against the Israeli government and said it was committing genocide against the Palestinian people.
 He responded by saying that he was speaking in support of boycotting Israel and that "with the maturity of at least ten years since the speech in question, I'd use my words much more carefully".

 Hussain sponsored the Independent—Green "Amendment B" to abolish the two-child benefit cap and voted in support of the Scottish National Party's "Amendment D" to abolish the cap.
 Shortly after the vote, Hussain, Shockat Adam, Jeremy Corbyn, Ayoub Khan, and Iqbal Mohamed produced a joint letter decrying the two major parties and stating the need for a caring alternative.
 Adam and Corbyn had been in discussions with Khan, Hussain, and Mohamed regarding how to impact policy, with Adam stating that the five were "looking at options that would give us more access to the levers of power."

 On 2 September 2024, Hussain became a founding member of the Independent Alliance parliamentary group.

 In June 2025, Hussain voted against Tonia Antoniazzi's amendment to the prospective Crime and Policing Bill that would decriminalise abortions occurring after 24 weeks of pregnancy.

 Following the announcement of a new party by Zarah Sultana and Corbyn in July 2025, he expressed his support for the initiative.
 On 31 July 2025, he was appointed company secretary of Your Party UK Limited.
 He resigned from Your Party on 14 November, citing party infighting as the reason, as well as alleging "generalised accusations and offensive slurs" against Muslims in the party.

 Views

 In August 2025, Hussain said he believed transgender women were "not biologically women", and that trans people should use separate toilets to men and women, which he described as "safe third spaces".
+In an article for Politics Home, he said that social conservatism should be welcome in left-wing parties.